keithalewis/papers/options.md

 abstract: |
-	We demonstrate an explicit formula for pricing any European option in terms of the standard normal distribution and cumulants that uses Bell and Hermite polynomials.
+	We demonstrate an explicit formula for pricing any European option in terms of the standard normal distribution and cumulants using Bell and Hermite polynomials.
 ...

 An European option pays some function of the underlying instrument value at expiration.